saifullah73/Nustana-Android/README.md

 with with your firebase project.
 To configure it with a firebase project either

--Use the android studio build-in plugin to do the job
+- Use the android studio build-in plugin to do the job

 - OR

--create a new firebase project and retrieve the google-services.json file
+ - create a new firebase project and retrieve the google-services.json file

--afterwards follow the instruction here to set up the app with libraries of your choice depending on the service you intent to seek:
+ - afterwards follow the instruction here to set up the app with libraries of your choice depending on the service you intent to seek:
  [Firebase Android] (https://firebase.google.com/docs/android/setup)